Removing a foreclosure from your credit report is possible, but only under the right circumstances.

 Going through foreclosure is a painful process.
 Trying to get credit after foreclosure just makes it worse.

 Complicated rules keep good people from moving forward.
 A bad credit score limits access to the opportunities that better credit can provide.
-Your pain can be minimized by improving your credit score.
+You can minimize your pain by improving your credit score.

 Removing a foreclosure should help your credit.
 Rules can be very complicated, though.
 Undertaking the effort requires a lot of knowledge and time.

-Even the most knowledgeable people, with all the time in the world, may not be able to get a foreclosure removed from their credit reports.
+Even the most knowledgeable people, with all the time in the world, may not be able to remove a foreclosure from their credit reports.
 This shouldn’t stop you from finding other ways to improve your credit.

 Hiring a well-respected credit repair company works wonders.
 While you are at work, they are working for you.
 They have the tools to help you succeed.